-WATER SUPPLY PLANNING OPPORTUNITIES: EXEMPT INTERBASIN TRANSFERS by Martin C. Rochelle and Nathan E. Vassar
+By Martin C. Rochelle and Nathan E. Vassar

-The arrival of a new year presents opportunities for water utilities to take stock of their current supplies and their ability to lawfully and most efficiently use those supplies within their current and future service areas, and bearing in mind their existing and projected water supply needs.
-The recent drought is an important reminder that there remain many water supply challenges across our state that cannot be solved by short-term rains or the current El Niño weather pattern.
-One important proactive planning tool that can be employed is a comprehensive assessment of a utility's current sources of water, so as to ensure that supplies may be lawfully used to address current and projected water demands.
-Attorneys in the Firm's Water Practice Group routinely review our clients' portfolios of supplies as part of such a comprehensive assessment and in light of long-term water supply planning.
+The end (mostly) of the most recent drought in Texas presents opportunities for water utilities to take stock of their current supplies and their ability to lawfully and most efficiently use those supplies within their current and future service areas, all in light of their existing and projected water supply needs.
+Our recent drought is an important reminder that there remain many water supply challenges across our state that simply cannot be solved by a rainy season or a wet year.

 In evaluating a utility's lawful rights to use water, one issue that is often the subject of confusion is the geographic service area limit that may be imposed in either a state-issued surface water right or a groundwater conservation district's production permit.
 While "place of use" limitations are not always included in water rights authorizations, when they are applicable it is important for utilities to understand such limitations and comply with them.
-One significant constraint that has been the subject of significant conflict over the last one hundred years involves the use of surface water supplies within the geographic limits of the basin in which the supplies are located (the "basin of origin").
+One significant constraint that has been the subject of significant conflict over the last hundred years involves the use of surface water supplies within the geographic limits of the basin in which the supplies are located-within the "basin of origin."
 Without explicit authorization from the state, no surface water right holder may divert such supplies outside of the basin of origin.
 Such authorizations, referred to as "interbasin transfer" rights, have been the subject of much debate at the Texas Capitol and the source of significant litigation in the courts.
-Indeed, the interbasin transfer statute, Water Code § 11.085, was substantively amended in 1997 via the Legislature's enactment of Senate Bill 1, to significantly increase the burden on applicants seeking interbasin transfer permits.
+Indeed, the interbasin transfer statute, Water Code Section 11.085, was substantively amended in 1997, via the Legislature's enactment of Senate Bill 1, to significantly increase the burden on applicants seeking interbasin transfer permits.